 The archdiocese allows schools to choose a local jurisdiction to follow.
-Our Lady of Victory has traditionally chosen to follow Montgomery County.
-In fact, most of the Catholic elementary and all the high schools in DC follow MCPS or PGPS.
+OLV has traditionally chosen to follow MCPS.
+Most of the Catholic elementary and all the Catholic high schools in DC follow MCPS or PGPS.

-Whilst understanding that none of the local jurisdictions make decisions based on exactly the same factors that affect OLV it is important to consider safety first and the jurisdiction whose opening or closing best serves OLV's needs.
+Whilst understanding that none of the local jurisdictions make decisions based on the same factors that affect OLV it is important to consider safety first and the jurisdiction whose opening or closing best serves OLV's needs.

 DCPS - Approximately 75% of DC students receive free or reduced lunch.
 As a result, DCPS opens often during weather emergencies because children would miss breakfast and lunch if they are delayed/closed.
 Also, most DCPS students walk to school rather than use transportation.
 Many of their teachers live in DC so schools can be assured of adequate staffing and supervision if schools are open.